 I began writing poetry in my twenties at the same time as working for environmental organisations in Wales and London.
 I was spurred on by getting published in magazines including Poetry Ireland and Poetry Scotland, as well as in specialist publications for schools.
 I did public readings, including two at the famous Troubadour Cafe in Old Brompton Road, where Bob Dylan once performed!

 Then a few visits to a secluded garden in Herefordshire gave me the idea for the young adult portal series, The Secret of the Tirthas.
 I began writing stories again.
 I loved the idea of a garden of rooms with portals to mysterious places all over the world.
-The ‘fantasy’ in the stories was created as much by 13-year-old Lizzie Jones finding herself in amazing real-world places she’d never been to as by the supernatural elements.
-As inspiration I used the places I’d been to in my own travels, including a three-month trip to India and a safari in Africa.
+The ‘fantasy’ in the stories was created as much by Lizzie Jones finding herself in amazing real-world places she’d never been to as by the supernatural elements.
+As inspiration I used the places I’d visited in my own travels, including a three-month trip to India, Louisiana, and a safari in Africa.

 I now work part-time for a charity in London and write whenever I get the chance.
 I’m a voracious reader and some of my favourite books include modern ghost stories (Michelle Paver, Stephen King, Susan Hill) and contemporary fantasy, where the supernatural infringes on everyday reality.
 Much of the best of this is written for younger readers (The Dark is Rising, Harry Potter, His Dark Materials).

 I live in the Surrey Hills, a lovely area of rolling tree-clad countryside, with my wife and two sons.
-I like getting out hiking.
-When I lived in Scotland I did a lot of hill walking and I’m pleased my sons increasingly like walking too.
-And I still watch horror movies and go to indie gigs with my old school friends who starred in those first stories.
+I like getting out hiking and love horror movies and going to indie gigs with my old school friends, the ones who starred in those first stories…